fortinmike/git-multirepo/README.md

 - The tracked project and its dependencies must live beside each other on disk.
 - You must install the tool on your CI server (`gem install git-multirepo`) and perform a `multi install` prior to checkout dependencies prior to building.

+## Continuous Integration

+git-multirepo supports continuous integration in two ways:

+- Its `install` command has a special `--ci` flag, which:
+  - Installs exact revisions of dependencies in-place
+  - Skips local hooks installation
+  - Logs additional information that's useful in a CI context
+- Its `inspect` command offers plumbing-style output that can be used to inspect repositories to conditionally perform multirepo operations on them afterwards.

 ## Summary of Commands

 Here is a quick rundown of commands available to you in git-multirepo: